 Another bug can have you have an absurd amount of gems.
 You can use this bug to sell the gems as early as Chapter 2, making you filthy rich.

-Due to an oversight, multiclassed Ranger/Clerics receive all available priest spells instead of just the ones they're supposed to.
+Due to an oversight, multiclassed Ranger/Clerics receive all available Druid spells instead of just the ones Rangers are supposed to.

 Striking enemies with the Rod of Terror a.k.a.
 "The Ugly Stick" has a chance to lower your charisma permanently by one and can kill you via charisma drain.
 However, if you don the Ring of Human Influence, which sets one's charisma to exactly 18, when your charisma is one and then lose another point it causes the charisma stat to wrap back around from 1 to 25.
 Upon removing the ring you're suddenly the most likable person in Faerun.